 Tips for Dental Appointment Anxiety

 It’s quite common for people to experience anxiety about visiting the dentist.
-You can reduce your anxiety with the following tips:
+You can reduce your anxiety by taking a few proactive steps before and during your appointment.

 - Share your fears with the dental staff